Major Flag Football

 Our Philosophy

-Field Setup & Possession Rules
+Field Setup & Possession

-Starting Position
+Starting Field Position

-Offense begins at their own 5-yard line
+Offense starts at its own 5-yard line.

 Turnovers

-Scoring System
+Scoring

 - 1-point try from the 5-yard line